Gone in 60 Seconds (1974 film)

-Gone in 60 Seconds is a 1974 American action film written, directed, produced by, and starring H. B. Halicki.
-The film centers on a group of car thieves and the 48 cars they must steal in a matter of days.
-It is known for having wrecked and destroyed 93 cars in a 40-minute car chase scene, one of the longest in film history.
-A total of 127 cars were either destroyed or damaged throughout the entirety of the film.
+Gone in 60 Seconds is a 1974 American independent action film written, directed, produced by, and starring H. B. Halicki.
+The film centers on a group of car thieves and the fifty cars they must steal in a matter of days.
+It is known for featuring a 40-minute car chase scene, the longest in film history, during which a total of 93 cars were destroyed.

-Gone in 60 Seconds proved to be extremely successful at the box office, grossing $40,000,000 on a budget of $150,000.
-A loose remake with new characters and a different plot was released in 2000, starring Nicolas Cage and Angelina Jolie.
+Gone in 60 Seconds has become a cult film in the years since its release, and a loose remake with new characters and a different plot was released in 2000, starring Nicolas Cage and Angelina Jolie.

 Plot

-Maindrian Pace is a respectable insurance investigator who runs an automobile chop shop in Long Beach, California.
-He is also the leader of a professional car theft ring that steals and resells stolen cars, disguising them using vehicle identification numbers, engines, parts, and details (such as parking decals and bumper stickers) sourced from legitimately-purchased wrecks.
-As an insurance industry insider, Pace has one small idiosyncrasy: all vehicles stolen must be insured.
-Pace meets a South American drug lord who offers $200,000 up front, with an additional $200,000 upon completion of delivery, in exchange for the theft of 48 specific vehicles to be delivered to the Long Beach docks within five days.
+Maindrian Pace is an insurance investigator who runs an automobile chop shop in Long Beach, California.
+He is also the leader of a professional car theft ring that steals and resells stolen cars, disguising them using vehicle identification numbers, engines, parts, and details (such as parking decals and bumper stickers) sourced from legitimately purchased wrecks.
+As an insurance industry insider, Pace has one idiosyncrasy: all vehicles stolen must be insured.
+He meets a South American drug lord who offers $200,000 up front, with an additional $200,000 upon delivery, in exchange for the thefts of 48 specific vehicles to be delivered to the Long Beach docks within five days.

 The list ranges from limousines and semi-trailer trucks to vintage cars and exotics, rendering the order difficult to fill within the time limit.
-Nevertheless, Pace is confident that the order can be fulfilled by the deadline.
-Mapping out a basic strategy, the thieves scout out their vehicular targets, all of which have been given female code names.
-The plan goes smoothly—with even some of the more eclectic vehicles acquired with relative ease—but obstacles begin to mount.
-Chief of these difficulties is a yellow 1973 Ford Mustang, codenamed "Eleanor".
-The first Eleanor Pace comes across is occupied by its driver, so he steals it from the owner's house after dark and discovers it is owned by Harold Dwight Smith, a corrupt senior manager for a large insurance corporation.
+Mapping out a basic strategy, the thieves scout out their vehicular targets, all of which have been given woman code names.
+Chief among difficulties is a yellow 1973 Ford Mustang, codenamed "Eleanor".
+The first Eleanor that Pace comes across is occupied by its driver, so he steals it from the owner's house after dark and discovers it is owned by Harold Dwight Smith, a corrupt senior manager for a large insurance corporation.

-An intoxicated Smith witnesses Eleanor being stolen from his garage and attempts to pursue Pace in a different car, but is stopped by the police; Pace quickly returns the Mustang back to Smith's home to make it look like the car was never stolen and that Smith was simply out on a drunken joyride.
+An intoxicated Smith witnesses Eleanor being stolen from his garage and attempts to pursue Pace in a different car but is stopped by the police; Pace quickly returns the Mustang to Smith's home to make it look like the car was never stolen and that Smith was simply out on a drunken joyride.
 Further tension occurs when a white Cadillac Eldorado—stolen as part of the order—is found to contain several kilograms of heroin stashed in its trunk.
 Pace's brother-in-law, Eugene, sees the heroin as a profitable side business, but Pace disagrees, viewing the heroin as a threat to the security of the operation.
 Against Eugene's protests, Pace does not relinquish the heroin and, unbeknownst to Eugene, has the Cadillac and its contents burned.